-- the scope, progress, results and costs of researching and developing our current product candidates or any other future product candidates we choose to pursue, conducting preclinical studies and clinical trials, and delays related to the COVID-19 pandemic; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates or any future product candidates; - the number and characteristics of any additional product candidates we develop or acquire; - the timing and amount of any milestone, royalty and/or other payments we are required to make pursuant to our current or any future license or collaboration agreements; - the cost of manufacturing our product candidates or any future product candidates and any products we successfully commercialize;
+- the scope, progress, results and costs of researching and developing our current product candidates or any other future product candidates we choose to pursue, conducting preclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates or any future product candidates; - the number and characteristics of any additional product candidates we develop or acquire; - the timing and amount of any milestone, royalty and/or other payments we are required to make pursuant to our current or any future license or collaboration agreements; - the cost of manufacturing our product candidates or any future product candidates and any products we successfully commercialize; - the cost of building a sales force in anticipation of product commercialization;

-- the cost of building a sales force in anticipation of product commercialization; - the cost of commercialization activities of our product candidates, if approved for sale, including marketing, sales and distribution costs; - our ability to establish strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the expenses needed to attract, hire and retain skilled personnel; - the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; - the timing, receipt and amount of sales of any future approved products; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.
+- the cost of commercialization activities of our product candidates, if approved for sale, including marketing, sales and distribution costs; - our ability to establish strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the expenses needed to attract, hire and retain skilled personnel; - the costs associated with being a public company; - · the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the timing, receipt and amount of sales of any future approved products.

 Additional funds may not be available when we need them, on terms that are acceptable to us, or at all.
-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
+Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions, macroeconomic factors, including recent and potential bank failures, increasing inflation and interest rates, exchange rate fluctuations and supply chain disruptions, and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the COVID-19 pandemic.
 If adequate funds are not available to us on a timely basis, we may be required to:

-- delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for our product candidates or any future product candidate; - · delay, limit, reduce or terminate our research and development activities; or - delay, limit, reduce or terminate our efforts to establish manufacturing and sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates or any future product candidate or reduce our flexibility in developing or maintaining our sales and marketing strategy.
+- delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for our product candidates or any future product candidate; - delay, limit, reduce or terminate our research and development activities; or - delay, limit, reduce or terminate our efforts to establish manufacturing and sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates or any future product candidate or reduce our flexibility in developing or maintaining our sales and marketing strategy.